Manly Wade Wellman: The 1940s: New York, Weird Tales, occult detectives and comic books

-The 1950s: North Carolina, Juveniles, Science Fiction and NonFiction
+The 1950s: North Carolina, juveniles, science fiction and non-fiction

 After serving as a lieutenant in World War II, in 1951 Wellman moved his family to Pinebluff, North Carolina.
 There he immersed himself in American southern mountain folklore and history, becoming an expert on the Civil War and the historic regions and peoples of the Old South.
 Later in 1951, he made his final move to the college town of Chapel Hill, North Carolina.
 Wellman built a vacation cabin on what he called Yandro Mountain in the Great Smoky Mountains next to his friend Obray Ramsey's home.

 Wellman worked at many jobs to support himself while he wrote, though he sold many stories and books.
 His jobs included working on farms, in cotton gins, and working as a bouncer in a dance hall.

 During this time, Wellman wrote a number of books that are considered regional classics today.
-Such books, drawn from his rich knowledge of Southern history, include the critically-acclaimed account of the great steamboat race between the Robert E. Lee and the Natchez.
+Such books, drawn from his rich knowledge of Southern history, include the critically acclaimed account of the great steamboat race between the Robert E. Lee and the Natchez.

 Wellman's best-known biographical work, Giant in Gray (1949), was based on his namesake, Confederate General Wade Hampton.
 Wellman wrote and published significant nonfiction works about the Old South, including county histories, throughout the 1950s and would continue to do so through to the 1970s.

 Most of Wellman's work in the 1950s was devoted to young adult stories and science fiction novels.
 He produced no fewer than five science fiction novels in this decade, though one was a version of a long story previously published in the pulps.
 Two of his short stories were filmed in this decade for the television show Lights Out.
 He also wrote a western novel, Fort Sun Dance (1955), apparently his only venture into that genre.

-The 1960s: Science Fiction and Silver John
+The 1960s: science fiction and Silver John

-Wellman wrote two science fiction novels in the sixties – Island in the Sky and also Candle of the Wicked (1960); which novelized the events leading up to the discovery of the Bender killings.
+Wellman wrote two science fiction novels in the sixties – Island in the Sky and also Candle of the Wicked (1960), which novelized the events leading up to the discovery of the Bender killings.
 His Captain Future novel The Solar Invasion was reprinted in paperback.

-His best-known series dates from this period and is composed of stories featuring the Appalachian woodsman and minstrel hero known as "John".
-These were first published in The Magazine of Fantasy and Science Fiction.
+His best-known series dates from this period; it is composed of stories featuring the Appalachian woodsman and minstrel hero known as "John".
+They were first published in The Magazine of Fantasy and Science Fiction.
 The first stories of John were collected in Who Fears the Devil?
 (1963), based on the personal enthusiasm of August Derleth.
 Although Wellman only ever called the character "John" or "John the guitar picker", his later publishers Doubleday and Dell labelled the series Silver John as they felt the name was a better way of marketing the books.